 How?
 You'll focus on the user's needs rather than the business's while developing your issue statement.
 A good issue statement is human-centred, wide enough to allow for creativity while yet being explicit enough to give direction and assistance.

-"My staff must be able to keep a healthy lifestyle while working at the office," for example, is a far more user-centric statement.
+"My team must be able to keep a healthy lifestyle while working at the office," for example, is a far more user-centric statement.

 Stage 3 - Ideate